davidsaulrodriguez/keeper/docs/Branching_Model.md

 	* for finalizing a major/minor release, branched from `develop`

 * Hotfix branches (`hotfix-*`)
-	* for applying patches, branched from master (or support-* for older releases)
+	* for applying patches, branched from main (or support-* for older releases)

 * Support branches (`support-*`)
-	* for applying patches to old release versions, branched from `master`
+	* for applying patches to old release versions, branched from `main`

 * Feature branches (`feature-*`)
 	* for developing features or wild speculation, branched from `develop`